Energy Transition Outlook 2025

 Increased electrification is an important pillar in Europe’s trajectory to net-zero CO2 emissions.
 After having been stable for 20 years, electricity demand is expected to grow by 110 TWh/yr each year, doubling by 2056.
 This electricity will largely be generated by wind and solar.

-The demand for electricity is largely growing in sectors that are either new or currently heavily dependent on fossil fuels (see Figure Z).
+The demand for electricity is largely growing in sectors that are either new or currently heavily dependent on fossil fuels (see Figure 10).
 The combination of road vehicles, data centres, CCS, direct air capture (DAC), and electrolysis (for hydrogen production) have demanded less than 2% of European electricity on average over the last decade.
-However, their combined demand will grow 82 TWh/yr each year until 2060, 3/4 of the total growth.
+However, their combined demand will grow 82 TWh/yr each year until 2060, three quarters of the total growth.
 That is extreme, considering that it is more than they demanded in total in 2022.
 The sectors which historically have consumed the most electricity, such as buildings and manufacturing, will in contrast see a limited growth in demand of less than 1% per year.

-The increased demand for electricity represents a transition from other energy carriers rather than a general increase in energy demand. , Europe’s population will enter slow decline, limiting growth of useful energy demand to 4% per decade.
+The increased demand for electricity represents a transition from other energy carriers rather than a general increase in energy demand.
+From 2027, Europe’s population will enter slow decline, limiting growth of useful energy demand to 4% per decade.
 Electricity will supply 69% of this slightly elevated useful energy in 2060, up from 35% today.

 The transition to electricity brings more efficient energy use.
 That is why, even though demand for useful energy is growing, the final energy demand, which includes energy losses, is declining (see Figure 2).
-This is particularly true for the road sector, transitioning from combustion engines to batteries, and for space heating, transitioning to heat pumps (see Figure Y).
+This is particularly true for the road sector, transitioning from combustion engines to batteries, and for space heating, transitioning to heat pumps (see Figure11).
 In fact, since heat pumps deliver more heat energy than the consumed electric energy, the buildings sector in total (including data centres) will gain extra useful energy instead of having losses, starting in 2043.

 The bulk of the added electricity generation capacity will come from the price competitive variable renewables: wind and solar (see Figure 3).
 In short, there will be more solar power generation in southern Europe, and more wind power generation in northern Europe.
-The scalability of solar PV allows households and other consumers to contribute to power generation behind-the-meter: in 2054, they will generate 590 TWh/yr, surpassing hydropower .
+The scalability of solar PV allows households and other consumers to contribute to power generation behind-the-meter: in 2054, they will generate 590 TWh/yr, surpassing hydropower.
 However, the highest untapped potential is found in the strong offshore winds.
 Despite currently having higher costs, offshore wind’s vast potential will be exploited to deliver 25% of Europe’s electricity in 2060.

 More is required of the grid when the electricity demand doubles and an increased share of grid-connected power generation is renewable.
 Therefore, the power line capacity, which has increased only 30% in the past 20 years, will double in the next two decades.
 In addition, grid-connected storage capacity is expected to grow 10-fold to 7.2 TWh by 2048, more than half of which is in combination with solar PV.